yani82/yani82.github.io/_posts/2020-09-21-the_beginners_guide_to_creating_your_first_ruby_gem_cli.markdown

 Not forgetting to mention, I had just switched to a local environment the previous weekend, so that was a whole new adjustment.
 Make sure you make room in your RAM for all the stuff you’re going to be downloading.
 Don’t spend too much time on adding [fun extensions](http://https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US) to your Google Chrome!
 Just get cracking.

 Next up, was actually setting up my project on my text editor and linking it to my GitHub via Git.
-I had faced many technical issues related to this and below were just a few that I could remember:
+I had faced many Git errors related to this and and faced later on in the project process, below were just a few that I could remember:

 * [➜  ~ git:(master) ✗](http://https://stackoverflow.com/questions/25351213/my-shell-prompt-looks-like-this-gitmaster-how-can-i-get-my-normal-pro)